 Route 72 Café Bar and Emporium or the Cust Pub for one of Cookie’s famous pies.

 Emma's at Oxford is a fabulous book, gift and fashion shop offering an eclectic range of products with something for everyone.
 The adjoining Emma’s Wardrobe is home to ‘clothing for women who love style’ and promises a range of top quality labels including MerinoMink, Pol, Briarwood and Rogue Linen.
 Also on Main Street, nzulu is a gorgeous destination offering creatively crafted designer women’s clothing from around the world alongside high-end bags, accessories and giftware.
+Head down the road (behind the Challenge Station) to explore Thea’s New and preloved boutique where you will find clothing for easy everyday wear at mid range prices.

 Enjoy a locally made pie and a cuppa the Sheffield Pie Shop or Take a step back in time in our 1950’s themed Cruisy Days Diner for excellent food and coffee.